shubham303/gpt3-impl/README.md

 It's recommended to run the script on GPU for faster training, but if it's not available then you can use CPU by setting the device argument to 'cpu'

-You can fine tune the hyperparameters to get better results, it's always good to start with small values and then increase them gradually.

-The code is well commented and easy to understand, you can also modify it to suit your needs.